-This half-day summit assembles thought leaders from the automotive, technology and government sectors to address the issues that will enable the car to transform from an individual object to part of a broader network.
+This half-day summit on November 20, assembles thought leaders from the automotive, technology and government sectors to address the issues that will enable the car to transform from an individual object to part of a broader network.
 Discussions about changing vehicle ownership patterns and the proliferation of car sharing and other impending trends will demonstrate how automakers are redefining themselves from being just car and truck manufacturers to become personal-mobility companies.
-Taking place on November 20, the Connected City Summit will feature a half-dozen talks about infrastructure, cyber security, urban architecture evolution and more.
+Emceed by KTLA-TV tech reporter Rich DeMuro, the Connected City Summit (CCS) will feature a half-dozen talks about infrastructure, cyber security, urban architecture evolution and more.

 - Connected City Summit & Luncheon Date: Thursday, November 20, 2014

 - Summit Location: Los Angeles Convention Center (Meeting Room 403 A & B)

 - Connected City Summit & Luncheon One-Day Pass: $165

 - CCE Premium Pass (Includes access to the Connected City Summit, Connected Car Expo & Conference and Vehicle Debuts): $975

 - Latest News & Summit Schedule: http://connectedcarexpo.com/

 Summit Topics & Schedule for Thursday, November 20